Sultanpur National Park, Gurgaon | Timings, Animals, Entry Fee

 4 Things to Do in Sultanpur National Park

 1. Bird-watching: With over 250 species of resident birds, Sultanpur is the best bird-watching site in Haryana.
-During winter, migratory birds are also here, and bird enthusiasts can expand their knowledge by visiting here.
+During winter, migratory birds also visit, and bird enthusiasts can expand their knowledge by visiting.

-2. Photography: The colourful birds amid nature are a sight that beckons photographers from all around.
-Both still and video cameras are allowed inside after payment of a minimal fee.
+2. Photography: The colourful birds in nature beckon photographers from all around.
+After paying a minimal fee, both still and video cameras are allowed inside.

-3. Visit Interpretation Center: This educational centre within the park premises has information about the different birds.
-A part of the Interpretation Center is dedicated to the research works of Birdman of India, Dr. Salim Ali.
+3. Visit Interpretation Centre: This educational centre within the park premises contains information about birds.
+A part of the Interpretation Centre is dedicated to the research works of Birdman of India, Dr. Salim Ali.
 A library devoted to bird facts is also present here.

 4. Nature walk: A short walk through this park is a calming experience.
 Experiencing nature’s grandeur and bird sounds is an activity to look forward to.
 Safari is not available here.